Threagile/github-integration-example/README.md

 This workflow executes the *run-threagile-action* (published on the GitHub actions marketplace as open-source) to work on the threagile.yaml threat model file and generate the data-flow-diagram (DFD), threat model report (PDF), Excel and JSON exports, etc. on every change of threagile.yaml.

 The full set of generated results are preserved as the action's artifcats (see the actions tab).
-Additionally the data-flow-diagram and threat model report are also pushed to the repo (in the folder threagile/output) for further automatic referencing from within this README.md (or any other markdown file) in the repo.
+Additionally the data-flow-diagram and threat model report are saved within the source tree (in the folder threagile/output) for further automatic referencing from within this README.md (or any other markdown file) in the repo.

+Feel free to modify the workflow according to what fits your scenario best.

 *See below... ;)*